-[July 4, 2021 is the disappearance day of Śrīvāsa Paṇḍita, in Vṛndāvana, India.
+[March 25, 2022 is the appearance day of Śrīvāsa Paṇḍita, in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on September 5, 2009.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 RISING ABOVE DUALITY